Andrew Paul: Life and career

 In 1980, he appeared in "On His Back" a UK government public information film discouraging drinking and driving.
 He played the role of a formerly disqualified driver struggling to get insurance.
 He spent much of the 1980s on stage, working with the Royal Shakespeare Company, and played a major role in Going Out, which is about a group of teenagers in the Portsmouth area.
-He took a part in the ‘lukewarmly’ received ITV sitcom Tripper's Day in 1984.
+He took a part in the 'lukewarmly' received ITV sitcom Tripper's Day in 1984.
 Set in a supermarket, this was the final television work undertaken by the distinguished British actor Leonard Rossiter prior to his sudden death.
 Paul stayed in the series when it was re-cast with Bruce Forsyth two years later and renamed Slinger's Day.
 In 1989, he appeared as an arson suspect in the tenth episode of Inspector Morse.

 The Bill

 In 1989, he joined The Bill, a long-running police serial, as PC Dave Quinnan.
 He had previously appeared as a witness to a crime in series 3, in the episode titled "Missing, Presumed Dead".
 When the series decided to focus more on the officers themselves and less on crime, Quinnan was given a number of serious story lines.
-These included being stabbed and beaten up by a gang of youths having to spend several weeks in hospital on a drip, falling in love and having an affair with a colleague's girlfriend (and marrying her after the affair became public), and then having an extramarital relationship with PC Polly Page (played by Lisa Geoghan).
+These included being stabbed and beaten up by a gang of youths and having to spend several weeks in hospital on a drip, falling in love and having an affair with a colleague's girlfriend (and marrying her after the affair became public), and then having an extramarital relationship with PC Polly Page (played by Lisa Geoghan).
 The character was eventually transferred after successfully undertaking undercover work.
 This move was tied to Paul's decision to leave The Bill after 13 years.

 Later work

 He briefly played Maxwell Moon in the popular BBC soap opera EastEnders and went on to be a regular cast member in Where the Heart Is, playing Billy Boothe, until the series was axed in 2006.
 He guest starred in City Homicide and Dracula.
 He appeared in the ITV series of Lewis shown on ITV and ITV3 in 2014.

 In June 2015, Paul started appearing in Coronation Street as the brewery worker Dan Jones, a love interest for Liz McDonald (Beverley Callard).

 On 29 October 2016, he made a guest appearance in Casualty.
 In 2017, he guest starred in the fifth and final season of Episodes.
 In 2018, in an episode of ITV's Endeavour titled Quartet, he played Joe Dozier, a tobacconist/drinker/wife-beater who was part of an embedded spy ring in Oxford.
 This appearance makes him one of the few actors to have had parts in all three Inspector Morse TV series.
 Then in October 2022, he appeared in an episode of the BBC soap opera Doctors as Terry Bedford.
+In 2025 Paul appeared in the new series of Itv's Unforgotten.

 Personal life

-Paul has been married to Laura Paul since 1985.
+Andrew has been married to Laura Paul since 1985.
 They have three boys together whom he has kept out of the public domain.